Hooray for memorizing songs that comfort no matter what the storm!

 What Are You Singing in the Storm?

-You can be sure that we will be singing a lot Sunday and Monday as you read this.
-The songs mentioned above, that do help comfort and calm in the storms of life, and a few others, to keep my son and I both calm (and whoever else is around and anxious) What about you?
+The songs mentioned above, songs that comfort and calm in the storms of life, and a few others, definitely kept us calm during the recent hurricane season.
+What about you?
 Do you have any songs from your childhood that help you?
 Or any hymns or contemporary songs?
 I’m interested.
 What Comforts you in the Storms you encounter?